Contrasting Aphria (APHA) and Its Rivals

-Aphria (NASDAQ: APHA) is one of 33 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it contrast to its competitors?
-We will compare Aphria to similar companies based on the strength of its valuation, institutional ownership, dividends, analyst recommendations, risk, profitability and earnings.
+Aphria (NASDAQ: APHA) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it contrast to its peers?
+We will compare Aphria to related businesses based on the strength of its profitability, institutional ownership, dividends, valuation, analyst recommendations, risk and earnings.

+Aphria has a beta of 2.12, meaning that its stock price is 112% more volatile than the S&P 500.
+Comparatively, Aphria’s peers have a beta of 2.56, meaning that their average stock price is 156% more volatile than the S&P 500.

-This is a summary of current ratings and price targets for Aphria and its competitors, as reported by MarketBeat.
+This is a summary of current recommendations for Aphria and its peers, as provided by MarketBeat.

 |Sell Ratings